rjpcasalino/blog_bt/pages/posts/2020-02-07-C_Things_Part_II.md

      GNU C as a system compiler, but those addition in GNU C should not be considered as standard features.

-Anyway, that answers my question on C99 and FreeBSD

-SI204 has veered into discussion on `pointers` and `dereferancing`.

 Here is an interlude from Master Ueshiba: